 The Med Instead of Meds program which will be offered by N.C.
-Cooperative Extension in Haywood and Macon Counties this year is a great resource for kicking off the lifestyle change of making healthier food choices.
+Cooperative Extension in Haywood County this year is a great resource for kicking off the lifestyle change of making healthier food choices.
 You can follow these seven steps to get you going:

 - Change your protein by reducing red meat, increasing plant-based proteins such as beans and legumes and adding more fatty fish to your menus.

 - Swap your fats by choosing olive oil instead of butter or margarine.
 Aim to get 4 tablespoons in your cooking and salad dressings every day.

 - Eat more vegetables.
 Get at least three serving (cups) per day.
 Include a variety of colors including dark green leafy vegetables such as kale, collards, and spinach.

 - Eat more fruit getting at least two servings of a variety of colors a day.

 - Snack on nuts and seeds while keeping within your calorie budget.

 - Choose whole grain foods such as oatmeal, quinoa, brown rice, and popcorn.
 Always read the label and look for “whole grain” in the first ingredient on the list.